 The development of a lab information management system can be a difficult process that requires time and investment.
-Regardless of whether you prefer a ready-made product or a custom laboratory solution, you will have to scour the market to find a suitable vendor, define functionality, train employees, and more.
+Regardless of whether you prefer a ready-made product or a custom laboratory solution, you will have to scour the market to find a suitable vendor( a software house with an expertise), define functionality, train employees, and more.
 However, there are steps that will help you build a great LIMS application.

 The primary goal of a LIMS, and any other software system, is to maximize workflow efficiency.
 With this in mind, you need to thoroughly analyze the existing lab processes and identify which need optimization and automation.

 The final requirements will depend on the proper identification of your goals.
 This becomes a reliable basis for building quality lab management software to address all your current and/or anticipated challenges and helps you avoid additional expenses associated with developing unnecessary functionality.